DavidLakeT/DavidLakeT/README.md

 - ⚙️ MySQL, Docker, AWS, Azure DevOps, PostgreSQL.

 ## A little bit of everything
-- 🌱 I’m currently learning about Serenity (Discord) and Webhooks.
+- 🌱 I’m currently learning about Redis.
 - 💡 Fun fact: Milo 🥛 is my power source.
 - 💬 Talk to me about Books. 📚